Saturday, December 14, 2024

 5. Things started or began

 I'll admit this one is a pet peeve of mine, and many readers won't be bothered by it.
-But I like to point it out because it's one of those areas where you might be writing it without really thinking about what you're writing.
+But I like to point it out because you might be using it without really thinking about what you're writing.

 Unless the intent is to show something being interrupted, started or began inches close to told territory.
 It has an inherent "but" lurking there, waiting to explain why the action was interrupted.